dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 There's a second order effect that I think is the real story of this era. **The cost of producing a competent-looking artifact has fallen to nearly zero.** A tutorial, a demo app, a blog post, a sample repo, all of it can be generated in an afternoon by someone who understands none of it.

 That breaks the Era 2 economy completely.
 For fifteen years the artifact was evidence.
 It was expensive to produce, so producing one proved something about you.
-It no longer does.
-Volume stopped signalling effort, and effort stopped signalling competence.
+Publishing a lot used to mean you had worked hard, and working hard used to mean you knew something.
+Both of those chains snapped.

 When artifacts stop working as evidence, the market re-prices two things: **judgment** and **verifiable outcomes**.
 Knowing what to build, knowing when the agent is confidently wrong, knowing the exact moment to take manual control back.
-That's the scarce input now.
-Not the typing.
+Typing was never the hard part of this job.
+It was just the last reliable proxy we had for someone who could do the rest, and it stopped working.

 The unit of work is **the judgment call**.